 There are certain situations where prescription medications may be appropriate, for example, if other methods of weight loss haven’t worked for you, and if you have medical complications caused by obesity.
 In some cases, weight loss surgery, called bariatric surgery, might be an option.

-Please make an appointment with one of our childhood obesity specialists in Midtown Manhattan or Upper East Side.
-Our primary care doctors and internal medicine specialists forward to meeting you!
+Please make an appointment with one of our obesity specialists in Midtown Manhattan or Upper East Side.
+Our primary care doctors and internal medicine specialists look forward to meeting you!